 8. Use Plenty of Texture

 One of the hallmarks of Danish interior design is the use of texture.
 Texture can be found in Danish designs, from fuzzy throw pillows to thick rugs or rough stones in the kitchen.
 Texture breaks up the clean, minimalist design while adding warmth, character, and personality.
 Textures can be warm, such as plants, blankets, and rugs.
 Textures can also be cool such as texture from stone, metal, or wooden furniture.

-When choosing the right texture for your design, make sure to add the warm textures to the cozy hygge areas and the cool textures to the more utilitarian areas.
+When choosing the right texture for your design, make sure to add warm textures to the cozy hygge areas and cool textures to the more utilitarian areas.
 Blending these two and keeping them in balance will give you a vibrant layered look that screams Denmark.

 What Is Hygge?